b-lukaszuk/RJ_BS_eng/contents/time_to_say_goodbye.md

 Julia is a nice programming language with many applications, including statistics (probably way beyond the level covered in this book).
-Still, if you are new to (Julia) programming and statistics then you most likely you should calibrate your tools first.
+Still, if you are new to (Julia) programming and statistics then most likely you should calibrate your tools first.
 Before you run some statistical analysis you may want to try it out on an example from a textbook written by an expert (not me though) and see if you get the same (or at least comparable) result on your own.
-Although this is a sound approach, I suspect you are more likely to visit some statistical blog or internet forum and go with the examples that are contained there.
+Although this is a sound approach, I suspect you are more prone to visit some statistical blog or internet forum and go with the examples that are contained there.
 One such option is [rseek.org](https://rseek.org/), i.e. a search engine for [the R programming